 Wooden garage doors have rubber seals nailed to them and sealed with the wood sealer, necessitating some more work.
 Prepare the areas before you start the installation.

 Start by cleaning the concrete and letting it dry.
 Then, install the threshold after measuring and marking where the garage door sits when it is down.
 Remove your old stop and install a new one if necessary.

-During our replacements, we always make sure to check everything else that may be off about your garage door.
-We can replace garage door trim if it is rotting or damaged, clean rusty tracks, grease or oil moving parts, and so much more.
+During our replacements, we always check everything else that may be off about your garage door.
+We can replace garage door trim if rotting or damaged, clean rusty tracks, grease or oil moving parts, and more.